fayaznaim/FolderMaker/FayaxFolderMaker/bin/Release/readme.txt

-FayaxFolderMaker
+## FayaxFolderMaker

+### No dependencies.
+That one exe is the full program.

-A small utility to create folders, hundreds, thousands of them.
-The "Simulate" button is very imprtant as it does NOT create the foldrers but it will simulate the creation of the folders and shows you what you are about to create.
+## A small utility to create folders, hundreds, thousands of them.
+The "Simulate" button is very imprtant as it does NOT create the folders but it will simulate the creation of the folders and shows you what you are about to create.

-** Folder names cannot create certain characaters ** ** If a folder already exists in the target directory, a new folder with the same name will NOT be created. **
+** Folder names cannot contain certain characaters - please keep that in mind.
+** If a folder already exists in the target directory, a new folder with the same name will NOT be created. **

-In the tab titled "List to folders": You can paste a list of words which will be your folder names.
+### First tab titled "List to folders":
+You can paste a list of words which will create your folder names.

+### Second tab titled "Numbered":
-In the tab titled "Numbered", numbered folders can be created and als static names, prefixes, postfixes can be added.
+Numbered folders can be created with prefixes, postfixes can be added.

+### Third tab titled "Calendar":
-In the tab titled "Calendar" weekday and month name folders.
+Weekday and month name folders.

-The third tab is 'Custom Folders" and you can type whatever folder name you want to have creeated.
+### Fourth tab is 'Custom Folders":
+You can type whatever folder name you want to have creeated.

+### Fifth Tab "From Textfile":
-Fourth Tab "From Textfile" will read the textfile that you point to to get the names of the folders.
+Select a text file, the program will read the textfile that you point to to get the names of the folders.

-Fifth Tab, "Specialized Folder" has some predefined folder names.
+### Fifth Tab, "Specialized Folder":
+Here are some predefined folder names.
 I will add more here as I come across some that might be useful.
+Currently it makes US States, Countries, Animals, Elements of the periodic table, and car manufacturers.
-Please feel free to make some suggesstions.
+Please feel free to make some suggesstions for more lists here.

-About Tab: Contains information like the one in this readme.
+### About Tab: Contains information like the one in this readme.

+Please see the wiki in github if you want to see the screenshots and some more explanation.